SoftwareAG/sagdevops-cc-server/README.md

 ### Add product and fix images

+You can skip this step if you're planning to use only master and mirror repositories.

+Use of image repositories is discouraged.

 If you want to upload SAG Installer images to Command Central place the image .zip files under _./images_/products folder and run: